Seven Big Questions About Story

 Use Goal -> Insight -> Action.

-This three part structure really is perfect for data, sales, strategy, design, and most everything in business.
+This three part structure really is perfect for data, sales, strategy, design, and most everything in business, in a way that is practical but not boring.

-Learn more about with guides applied to data storytelling
+Learn more with guides applied to data storytelling

 Goal -> Insight -> Action for Data